People of Cuba

 Day 2 (Feb 15)

 - Morning Session: We visit a Cuban Chef for an environmental portrait session in his kitchen.
 We will take photos while he demonstrates Cuban cooking.
 We will also meet and be able to photograph the owner (entrepreneur).
-Perhaps you will learn the basics of Cuban cooking and we will also enjoy the fruits of their labor for lunch after.
+In addition to capturing images of the chef working, we will also enjoy the fruits of their labor for lunch after.

 - 9:00pm: Dinner at la Fábrica de Arte Cubano (FAC)

 Day 3 (Feb 16)

 - Morning Session: We will start the day off with a model shoot, at various locations around Havana.
 On this adventure we will get acquainted with Havana than a ride in a classic car from the 50s.
 We will be able to capture images of our beautiful Cuban model, with and without this amazing vehicle, at locations all around Havana.